metalyc/BREHDZlist/README.md

 # AGILE_PROJECT
 Online Shoe Store

-This project contains three main features.
+This project contains six main features.
 1. Account creation and verification
 2. Connection to database to pull shoe information into the shop page.